obsolescence/pidp10/README.md

 > If run with command line arguments, start up peripheral simulators.
 So `pdp con` will get you the Teletype, `pdp tvcon` the Knight terminal, `pdp vt52` a - well, vt52.
 Do `pdp ?` for all options.

-## 3. Installing on a regular Linux X86/64 system instead of a Pi
+## 3. Installing on a Linux X86/64 system instead of a Pi

 The project will actually run just fine on a Linux laptop instead of a Pi.
 There is only one thing to do: after running the install script, **untar the X86 binaries in /opt/pidp10/bin**.
 They will overwrite the Pi binaries and that is all you need to do.
-Not elegant, very effective.
+Not elegant, but effective.

-## 4. Using terminal simulators on a Linux laptop to connect with the PiDP-10
+## 4. Using terminals on a Linux laptop to connect with the PiDP-10

 Install the project on your X86 Linux machine as per section 3 above.
 Then, edit the /opt/pip10/bin/pdp.sh script, and where it says 'localhost', change that to raspberrypi.local, or whatever name you gave the Pi.
 You might want to save the edited script a different name, pdp-remote.sh or somesuch. `./pdp-remote.sh tvcon` will then connect your Knight TV to the PiDP-10.